 Cathy Pyle is keeping it simple

 Cathy is a photographer based in Surrey.
 As well as an interiors addict, she’s also a house tour contributor for the fantastic design and interiors blog Apartment Therapy.
 Cathy’s latest project was to upgrade her white plastic light in her living room, as she felt it was out-dated.
 She kept the design simple and in keeping with the rest of her interior, choosing our copper light bulb holder, fabric cable and a vintage globe light bulb.

 As you can see below, the results are beautiful and we agree that keeping it simple was the right choice.
 The light and it’s polished copper bulb holder sit beautifully amongst the neutral decor of Cathy’s room.

 Images and styling courtesy and © of Cathy Pyle.

 Hints of copper for Number39_

-Throughout the rooms each of the lights immediately catch your eye.
+Throughout the rooms, each of the lights immediately catches your eye.
 The copper bulb holders add a touch of colour to the neutral designs, and the detailing of the holders creates and adds interest to the interior.
 It’s amazing what a hint a of colour/metallic can bring to a room.